eitangueron/my-roster/README.md

 ## Screenshots

 ### Get Roster
 Pick a team from the select button, and click the *Get Roster* button, this will make an API call and render the teams players, if you hover on the players pictures it will flip and you'll see some stats on the player. if you fancy adding the player to your drean team - click the button !
-Pick wisley you're linited to 5. ;)
+Pick wisely you're limited to 5. ;)

 <p align="center"><img src="imgs4reaadme/regPage.png" width="500" /></p>